Explore Romania, Bulgaria, Macedonia, and Serbia in 14 days. Visit iconic castles, medieval cities, and UNESCO sites. Small group, personalized tour.

 Thracian Tomb of Kazanlak - Visit the Thracian Tomb, a UNESCO World Heritage Site and the only monument completely preserved from the Early Hellenistic Period (4th-3rd century B.C.).

-Plovdiv Old Town - Arrive in Plovdiv late in the evening and enjoy an orientation tour.
+Plovdiv Old Town - Arrive in Plovdiv late in the evening for an orientation tour.

 Day 3 – Tuesday – Plovdiv – Sofia

-Plovdiv Old Town - Explore Plovdiv, one of the world’s oldest settlements, dating back to 4,000 years BC.
-The city has preserved Thracian, Roman, and Bulgarian heritage from various epochs.
-A 2-hour walking tour will take you through the heart of the town, where you’ll learn historical facts and legends while visiting its most interesting sites, including the Roman Theater and parts of the Roman Stadium.
-Walk through Europe’s longest pedestrian street and explore the magnificent Revival old town with its unique 19th-century colorful houses.
+Plovdiv Old Town - Explore Plovdiv, one of the world’s oldest settlements, established on three adjacent hills with a history dating back to 4,000 years BC.
+It preserves Thracian, Roman, and Bulgarian heritage from various epochs.
+Enjoy a 2-hour walking tour in the town’s heart, learning historical facts and legends while visiting its most intriguing sites, including the Roman Theater and parts of the Roman Stadium.
+Walk along Europe’s longest pedestrian street and explore the magnificent Revival old town with its unique 19th-century colorful houses.

-Sofia - Arrive in Sofia early in the evening.
-The walking tour of the city center will include the gold-domed Alexander Nevsky Cathedral, Saint (Sveta) Sofia Church, Banya Bashi Mosque, the Sofia Synagogue, and the main shopping street, Vitosha.
+Sofia - Arrive in Sofia in the early evening.
+The city center walking tour includes the gold-domed Alexander Nevsky Cathedral, Saint (Sveta) Sofia Church, Banya Bashi Mosque, the Sofia Synagogue, and the main shopping street, Vitosha.

 Day 4 – Wednesday – Sofia – Rila – Skopje BULGARIA + MACEDONIA

-Rila Monastery - Visit Rila Monastery, Bulgaria’s most famous tourist site and a UNESCO World Heritage Site.
-Founded in the 10th century by Saint Ivan Rilsky (St. John of Rila), a hermit canonized by the Orthodox Church, the monastery has been a center of Bulgarian culture and Orthodox belief for over 1,000 years.
-Our tour includes a visit to the Church, adorned by the foremost 19th-century masters of the Samokov, Bansko, and Debar schools of painting and woodcarving.
+Rila Monastery - Visit Rila Monastery, Bulgaria’s most renowned tourist site and a UNESCO World Heritage Site, founded in the 10th century by Saint Ivan Rilsky (St John of Rila), a hermit canonized by the Orthodox Church.
+The monastery, one of the largest in the Balkans, was a center of Bulgarian culture and Orthodox belief for over 1,000 years.
+The tour includes a visit to the Church, adorned by the foremost 19th-century masters of the Samokov, Bansko, and Debar schools of painting and woodcarving.

 Skopje - Continue south to the Bulgarian-Macedonian border.
-Arrive in Skopje, the capital of Macedonia, early in the evening.
-Enjoy an orientation tour of Skopje before checking into your centrally located hotel.
+Arrive in Skopje, Macedonia’s capital, in the early evening for an orientation tour before reaching your centrally located hotel.

 Day 5 – Thursday – Skopje – Nis – Belgrad (190 km) MACEDONIA + SERBIA

-Old Bazaar, Skopje - Take a walking tour of Skopje, internationally famous as the birthplace of Mother Teresa.
-Key landmarks include the quay of the Macedonian river “Vardar,” the narrow streets of the Old Bazaar (the largest bazaar preserved in the Balkans today), the Memorial House of Mother Teresa, the 1,500-year-old fortress Kale, and Macedonia Square with the statue of Alexander The Great on horseback.
+Old Bazaar, Skopje - Enjoy a walking tour of Skopje, internationally famous as Mother Teresa’s birthplace, featuring its most significant landmarks: the quay of the Macedonian river “Vardar,” the narrow streets of the Old Bazaar (the largest preserved bazaar in the Balkans today), the Memorial house of Mother Teresa, the 1,500-year-old fortress Kale, and Macedonia Square with the statue of Alexander The Great on horseback.

-Nis - Cross the border into Serbia and visit the city of Nis, the birthplace of Constantine the Great, the first Christian Emperor.
-Nis is home to one of Serbia’s oldest churches, dating back to the 4th century, located in the suburb of Medijana.
-The city also features fortress remains, a shopping street, and lovely gardens.
-The approach to Nis is very scenic, with the road passing through a river gorge.
+Nis - Cross the border into Serbia and visit Nis, the birthplace of Constantine the Great, the first Christian Emperor.
+It houses one of Serbia’s oldest churches, dating back to the 4th century, located in the suburb of Medijana.
+Discover fortress remains, a shopping street, and beautiful gardens.
+The approach to Nis is scenic, with the road passing through a river gorge.

-Belgrade - Arrive in Belgrade, the capital of Serbia, in the afternoon.
-Visit Republic Square, the National Theater and National Museum, Bohemian Quarter (Skadarlija), the oldest part of Belgrade with Ottoman heritage, the oldest residential house and museum of Serbian language, the only mosque in the city, Kalemegdan Park, Belgrade Fortress, the “Victor” statue (Belgrade’s most famous symbol), the confluence of the Sava and Danube rivers, Saborna Church, and Knez Mihailova Street.
+Belgrade - Arrive in Belgrade, Serbia’s capital, in the afternoon.
+Visit Republic Square, the National Theater and Museum, Bohemian Quarter (Skadarlija), the oldest part of Belgrade with Ottoman heritage, the oldest residential house and museum of Serbian language, the city’s only mosque, Kalemegdan park, Belgrade fortress, “Victor,” the most famous symbol of Belgrade, the confluence of the Sava and Danube rivers, Saborna church, and Knez Mihailova street.

 Day 6 – Friday – Belgrad – Novi Sad – Timisoara SERBIA + ROMANIA

-Novi Sad - Depart for Novi Sad, the European Capital of Culture 2021.
-Visit Zmaj Jovina Street, the promenade of Novi Sad, and the ornamental Palace of the Orthodox Bishop.
-Also see Dunavska Street with its 19th-century single-storied houses, the Danube embankment, the Petrovaradin Fortress on the other bank, and learn about the troubled bridges of Novi Sad.
+Novi Sad - Depart for Novi Sad, the European Capital of Culture 2021, to visit Zmaj Jovina Street, the promenade of Novi Sad, a must-see for tourists, especially for the ornamental Palace of the Orthodox Bishop.
+Also explore Dunavska Street with its long line of single-storied 19th-century houses, the Danube embankment, the Petrovaradin Fortress on the opposite bank, and learn about the troubled bridges of Novi Sad.

-Timisoara Historical Center - Cross the border into Romania and arrive in Timisoara, the second European Capital of Culture in 2021, in the evening.
-Explore Timisoara, a city full of charm and distinct architectural style influenced by Turks, Serbians, Austrians, Germans, and more.
+Timisoara Historical Center - In the evening, cross the border into Romania and arrive in Timisoara, the second European Capital of Culture in 2021.
+Discover Timisoara, a city full of charm and distinct architectural style influenced by Turks, Serbians, Austrians, Germans, and more.
 Learn about the Romanian revolution and much more during the walking tour.

 Day 7 – Saturday – Timisoara

-Timisoara Historical Center - Enjoy free time in Timisoara to stroll around the large squares or explore one of the largest pedestrian areas in Romania.
-You can also partake in the numerous cultural events that usually take place in Timisoara.
+Timisoara Historical Center - Enjoy free time in Timisoara to stroll around the large squares or explore one of Romania’s largest pedestrian areas.
+Alternatively, partake in the wide array of cultural events typically happening in Timisoara.

 Day 8 – Sunday – Timisoara – Corvini’s Castle – Alba Iulia – Sibiu

-Castelul Corvinilor - In the morning, visit the most fascinating Gothic castle in Eastern Europe, the famous Corvin Castle.
+Castelul Corvinilor - In the morning, visit the most fascinating Gothic castle in Eastern Europe and one of the continent’s most beautiful and grandest, the renowned Corvin Castle.

-Cetatea Alba Iulia - Visit Alba Iulia, a historically significant city where the Great Union of Romania was declared on December 1st, 1918, immediately after World War I.
+Cetatea Alba Iulia - Explore Alba Iulia, a city of historical significance, as it was where the Great United Romania was established on December 1st, 1918, shortly after World War I.

-Sibiu - Explore Sibiu, a beautiful medieval city where Romanians and Saxons have coexisted peacefully for centuries.
-The city features various religious monuments (Catholic, Orthodox, and Protestant) that demonstrate this peaceful coexistence.
-Named European Capital of Culture in 2007, Sibiu hosts an extraordinary theater festival every year.
-The city captivates visitors with its three squares (Big Square, Small Square, and Huet Square), medieval atmosphere, towers, 15th-century bastions, beautiful museums, and the famous “houses with the eyes.”
-Sibiu also boasts one of the largest Gothic evangelical churches in Transylvania.
+Sibiu - Visit Sibiu, a stunning medieval city where Romanians and Saxons have coexisted peacefully for centuries.
+The various religious monuments (Catholics, Orthodox, and Protestants) demonstrate this harmonious coexistence.
+Sibiu was named European Capital of Culture in 2007 and hosts an extraordinary theater festival annually.
+The city captivates with its three squares (Big Square, Small Square, and Huet Square) that transport tourists to a genuine medieval atmosphere.
+Its towers, 15th-century bastions, beautiful museums, and the famous “houses with the eyes” offer visitors delightful experiences.
+Sibiu also boasts one of Transylvania’s largest Gothic evangelical churches.

 Day 9 – Monday – Sibiu – Sighisoara – Targu Mures - Bistrita

-Centrul Istoric Sighisoara - Visit Sighisoara, featuring the imposing Clock Tower.
-This citadel is the best-preserved in Europe and is still inhabited.
-Since 1999, the historic center of Sighisoara has been a UNESCO heritage site.
-Admire the church on the hill, accessible via a wooden staircase called the schoolchildren’s ladder.
-See the statue of the famous Hungarian national poet Petofi Sandor, which highlights the historically significant Magyar community in Sighisoara.
+Centrul Istoric Sighisoara - Visit Sighisoara, featuring its imposing Clock Tower.
+This citadel is Europe’s best-preserved and, remarkably, still inhabited.
+Since 1999, Sighisoara’s historic center has been a UNESCO heritage site.
+Admire the church on the hill, accessible via a wooden staircase known as the schoolchildren’s ladder.
+Also, see the statue of the famous Hungarian national poet Petofi Sandor, highlighting the historically significant Magyar community in Sighisoara.
 Nearby is the beautiful Catholic church for the Hungarian community and the shoemakers’ tower.
-You can have lunch at the house where Vlad the Impaler was born (not included).
+Lunch at the house where Vlad the Impaler was born is available (not included).

-Targu Mures - Targu Mures is dominated by the beautiful Palace of Culture, an extraordinary baroque palace symbolizing the locality.
+Targu Mures - Targu Mures is dominated by the stunning Palace of Culture, a symbol of the locality and an extraordinary baroque palace.
 In this Transylvanian city, the Hungarian community remains significant, and the architects who designed the historic buildings were all Hungarian.

 Day 10 – Tuesday – Bistrita - Moldovita - Sucevita - Gura Humorului

-Moldovita Monastery - Visit Moldovita Monastery, a renowned religious monument founded by Pietro Rares in the 16th century, known for its enchanting interior and exterior frescoes.
+Moldovita Monastery - Visit Moldovita Monastery, another renowned religious monument founded by Pietro Rares in the 16th century, with enchanting interior and exterior frescoes.

-Sucevita Monastery - The last of the painted monasteries you will admire is Sucevita Monastery, founded by the Movila brothers in the 17th century.
-Like the previous two, it features Gothic and Byzantine elements that merge to form the captivating Moldovan architectural style.
-The frescoes on the northern façade have remained visible thanks to the protective walls that have never been demolished.
+Sucevita Monastery - The final painted monastery to admire is Sucevita Monastery, founded by the Movila brothers in the 17th century.
+Like the previous two, it features Gothic and Byzantine elements that merge to create the captivating Moldovan architectural style.
+The frescoes on the northern façade remain visible due to the protective walls that have never been demolished.

-Manastirea Voronet - Voronet, nicknamed the Sistine Chapel of the Carpathians, was founded by the great prince Stephen the Great and is characterized by a unique and inimitable blue color.
+Manastirea Voronet - Voronet, known as the Sistine Chapel of the Carpathians, was founded by the great prince Stephen the Great and is characterized by a beautiful, unique blue color.

 Day 11 - Wednesday - Gura Humorului – Piatra Neamt – Bicaz Gorges – Miercurea Ciuc (290 km)

-Bicaz Canyon - Head towards the Bicaz Gorges and admire the breathtaking landscape.
+Bicaz Canyon - Head towards the Bicaz Gorges to admire a breathtaking landscape.
 The Bicaz Gorges are traversed by a road flanked by a stream, creating a landscape of strong emotional impact with thrilling cliffs.
-Along the gorges, there is a market with typical handicrafts and souvenirs, adding to the attraction’s liveliness.
+Along the gorges, a market with typical handicrafts and souvenirs adds vibrancy to the attraction.

-Red Lake - Visit the Red Lake, a natural barrier lake formed by a landslide.
-The trunks of trees still present in the lake create a particularly evocative atmosphere.
-The place is interesting for the legends associated with the lake’s name, which you will learn about during the visit.
+Red Lake - Visit the Red Lake, a natural barrier lake formed by a mountain landslide, with tree trunks still present in the lake, creating a particularly evocative atmosphere.
+The site is intriguing, especially for the legends associated with the lake’s name.
+During the visit, learn about these legends.

-Miercurea-Ciuc - Continue through a scenic road offering spectacular views of the Carpathian chain to reach Miercurea Ciuc.
-This area is also known as the Siberia of Romania for its low temperatures and distinctive landscape.
+Miercurea-Ciuc - Continue along a scenic road offering spectacular views of the Carpathian chain to reach Miercurea Ciuc.
+This area is also known as the Siberia of Romania due to its low temperatures and distinctive landscape.

 Day 12 - Thursday - Miercurea Ciuc – Brasov – Bran – Sinaia (180 km)

-Brasov Historical Center - Visit Brasov, a wonderful Transylvanian town that was once entirely fortified.
-An important cultural, tourist, and commercial center, Brasov impresses with its typically German architecture, where Gothic, Baroque, and Renaissance styles intersect to create a vibrant city.
-Visit the First Romanian School, located in the oldest district of the city, the Schei district, which was inhabited exclusively by Romanians.
-The district is notable for its medieval entrances through Caatherine’s and Schei Gate, the latter from the 19th century.
-In Brasov, we will also visit the impressive Black Church, the largest evangelical Gothic church in Eastern Europe, with a 65-meter-high bell tower and a length of 90 meters.
-The church houses Romania’s most beautiful 19th-century mechanical organ.
-Admire the recently restored palaces and houses of the historic center, the Council Square, which now houses a beautiful museum, and the pedestrian Avenue of the Republic.
+Brasov Historical Center - Explore Brasov, a wonderful Transylvanian town, once entirely fortified and an important cultural, tourist, and commercial center.
+Brasov impresses with its typically German architecture, where Gothic, Baroque, and Renaissance styles intersect to create a vibrant cultural city.
+Visit the First Romanian School, located in the city’s oldest district, inhabited exclusively by Romanians, the Schei district, notable for medieval entrances through Caatherine’s and Schei Gate, the latter from the 19th century.
+In Brasov, also visit the impressive Black Church, the largest evangelical Gothic church in Eastern Europe, with a 65-meter-high bell tower and a length of 90 meters, housing Romania’s most beautiful 19th-century mechanical organ.
+Admire the recently restored palaces and houses of the historic center, with the Council Square now hosting a beautiful museum, and the pedestrian Avenue of the Republic.

 Bran Castle (Dracula’s Castle) - Proceed to Bran to visit the famous Bran Castle, also known as Dracula’s Castle.
-In the Middle Ages, Bran was on the border between Wallachia and Transylvania, making it essential for the inhabitants of Brasov to build and maintain a defensive stronghold.
+In the Middle Ages, Bran was on the border between Wallachia and Transylvania, making it essential for Brasov’s inhabitants to build and maintain a defensive stronghold.

 Sinaia - Arrive in Sinaia late in the evening.